victoroliveirab/css-utils.nvim/README.md

 ## How?

-By leveraging the HTML language server `findDocumentSymbols` handler, tracking referenced stylesheets, and parsing each one of them with [tree-sitter](https://github.com/tree-sitter/tree-sitter) inside neovim, we can create a map of classes/ids to file locations and have a similar workflow to what we have developing javascript-based web apps.
+By leveraging [tree-sitter](https://github.com/tree-sitter/tree-sitter) inside neovim, we parse an HTML file, track referenced stylesheets and inline styles, and parse each one of them.
+This creates a map of classes/ids to file locations and provide a similar workflow to what we have developing javascript-based web apps.

 ## I'm sold!
 How do I get started?